 How long does a Dermal Filler last?

 Dermal fillers last between 6 to 12 months or 2 to 5 years.
 This is depending on the filler used, the density, and the depth that it was injected.
 The most common dermal filler which is hyaluronic acid (HA) is known to have a short-term effect while synthetic fillers tend to last longer.
 You can go back to your cosmetic surgeon for a touch up if you feel it is necessary and they can advise if another procedure is needed.

 Slowing down the aging process might be great, especially with dermal fillers where you can have your cheeks done this month and your lips the next month.
 You can also have a scheduled check-up semi-annually or annually to check if you need to have your first fillers touched up.
 Again, it will depend on your time and budget convenience.

-Aesthetic Medicines in Utah have been growing since the past few years and a lot of practitioners are adding on the list.
+Aesthetic Medicines in Utah have been growing since the past few years and a lot of practitioners are adding to the list.
 This profession has been booming in the twenty-first century, but there are things that separate the few from the rest – experience and credentials.
 These are the two most important things that you need to look for and that are exactly what Dr. Hillary Taggart has.
-Her clinic for aesthetic medicine in Utah has been a major destination and a go-to place of clients who wants to have a naturally youthful look.
+Her clinic for aesthetic medicine in Utah has been a major destination and a go-to place for clients who want to have a naturally youthful look.